awsdocs/amazon-workspaces-administration-guide/doc_source/share-custom-image.md

 Before sharing the image, confirm that you are sharing to the correct AWS account ID\.

 1. Choose **Share image**\.
+**Note**
+To use the shared image, the recipient account must first [ copy the image](copy-custom-image.md)\.
+The recipient account can then use its copy of the shared image to create bundles for launching new WorkSpaces\.

 **To stop sharing an image**